-7.4.2.
 Monitoring

-Monitoring is the process of collecting, aggregating, and analyzing values that improve awareness of the components’ characteristics and behavior.
+Monitoring is the process of collecting, aggregating, and analysing values that improve awareness of the components’ characteristics and behaviour.
 The data from various parts of the environment are collected into a monitoring system that is responsible for storage, aggregation, visualization, and initiating automated responses when the values meet specific threshold.

-Monitoring systems fulfill many related functions.
+Monitoring systems fulfil many related functions.
 Their first responsibility is to accept and store incoming and historical data.
 While values representing the current point in time are useful, it is almost always more helpful to view those numbers in relation to past values to provide context around changes and trends.

-7.4.3.
 Alerting